2017 Sierra Leone mudslides: Foreign assistance

 Three months removed from the disaster, the Sierra Leone government announced the closure of emergency camps, which housed many families awaiting financial assistance.
 About 98 families from the UK-Aid and World Food Programme-sponsored camps received assistance, yet nearly 500 families housed in informal refuges had not prior to the November 15 deadline.

+In 2018, a United Nations Office of Project Services (UNOPS) project was undertaken to stabilise the slopes of Sugar Loaf mountain, coordinated by local engineer Trudy Morgan.